 5. .
 Dreame Stories – starywriting.com

 To write for Dreame Stories is to write for Stary Writing, which offers the platform.
 They offer the opportunity to become an exclusive stary writer and get paid an income.
 Dreame Stories does have a large readership base.
-As always, work does fall to the author to direct readership to the page and gain a following to reach paid status.
-Please read up on the requirements at starywriting.com so that you know what kind of content they accept, and what they expect of their writers.
+As always, the work falls to the author to direct readers to the page and gain a following to reach paid status.
+Please read up on the requirements at starywriting.com so that you know what kind of content they accept and what they expect of their writers.

 Ebook Distribution Platforms